Copywriting vs Content Writing: Key Differences Between Copy And Content

 Businesses need words.
 Lots of them.
-Preferably great ones.
+Preferably great ones!
 But what’s the difference between copywriting and content writing, and does a business need both?

-If you’ve heard of copywriting and content writing, you’ve probably wondered if they’re different words for the same thing.
 And it’s true both copywriters and content writers produce words for businesses for specific reasons – and the two can overlap.
 But there are key distinctions between copywriting and content writing.

 Purpose